FAQ

 What are your rates?

 All of our therapists are well trained.
 Some of our therapists have specialty training or are licensed vs master level clinicians on their way to licensure.
-Rates are $170 or $210+ per 50-minute session based on the therapist.
+Rates are $170 or $240+ per 50-minute session based on the therapist and whether individual or couple sessions.
 Longer sessions can be scheduled with a prorated rate.

 What type of payment do you accept?